 Making connections: housing, productivity and economic development

-This is a scoping study with the immediate aim of reviewing links between housing and productivity.
+This is a scoping study funded by the Australian Housing and Urban Research Institute (AHURI) with the immediate aim of reviewing links between housing and productivity.
 It uses scans of existing literature, assessments of local strategies for planning, and interviews with key practitioners involved in metropolitan and local economic development strategies.
 Published research and practitioners’ experiences are used to suggest new ways in which to construct an understanding of how housing might impact productivity and future economic growth.
 The longer, broader aim of the report is to encourage housing sector advocates, practitioners and policy-makers to become better equipped to argue economic cases for housing and for equivalent groups dealing with economic policy and local economic development strategies to be more aware of the economic consequences of housing outcomes.